 HIPAA, or the Health Insurance Portability and Accountability Act of 1996, is legislation that governs how organizations store, share, and use protected health information (PHI) and electronic protected health information (ePHI).
 PHI and ePHI is any health data that can be used to identify an individual; for example, device serial numbers and identifiers, photographs of patients, date of admission and discharge, and zip code.
 (For a comprehensive list of PHI, visit our Knowledge Base)

 ePHI, like any data received, stored, or transmitted online, is vulnerable to being stolen by cybercriminals.
 Your organization’s security policies must address the security of ePHI across your web servers.
 It also needs to address the security policies of any third-party vendors who come into contact with that data; in particular, cloud vendors.

 The consequences of breaking HIPAA are serious for your organization, your B2B or B2C clients, and the patients they serve.
-More stringent enforcement of HIPAA has meant costly fines for a number of organizations in the healthcare industry that were found guilty of ePHI security violations.
+More stringent enforcement of HIPAA has meant costly fines for a number of organizations in the healthcare industry that have improperly managed ePHI and HIPAA standards.
 Since 2015, fines for noncompliance have more than quadrupled.
 At the same time, cybersecurity risks in the healthcare industry are also growing.

 When does my website need to be HIPAA compliant?

 If your website collects personally identifiable health information, then HIPAA compliance applies to you.
 Consider whether you gather ePHI in any of the following ways:

 - Contact forms that ask about medications, treatment, symptoms, or other health-related information

 - Live chat in which ePHI may be shared